epigen/CellWhisperer/README.md

 ## How to install a new library (i.e. extend the environment)?

-1. Load the environment, defined by envs/main.yaml with conda (`conda activate singlecellm`)
+1. Load the environment, defined by envs/main.yaml with conda (`conda activate cellwhisperer`)
 2. Install the package of interest (`conda install <your_package>`)
 3. If everything works pin the package you installed in main.yaml with its version.
 4. Before commiting do one of the two